 Welcome to the Hot Seat, where we interview people involved in real estate, architecture, development and design.
 Introducing Christopher Allen, Founder and Artistic Director of UnionDocs, a documentary film collective based in Williamsburg.
 We talked with Allen about UnionDocs’ ongoing collaborative project Living Los Sures, which chronicles the culture, history and stories of Williamsburg’s Southside.
 You can check out a video installation with some of the project’s short films at the Ildiko Butler Gallery at Fordham University’s Lincoln Center campus.
 They’ll also screen some of their short films on September 19 at 7 pm, during the Southside Connex street festival in Havermeyer Park.

-Brownstoner: Where do you live, and how did you end up there?
+Brownstoner: What neighborhood do you live in, and how did you end up there?

 Christopher Allen: We live in Clinton Hill.
 We moved there last year after living in Williamsburg since 2002.
 We found a place that we liked, and rent was going up in our building and it didn’t feel like it was a good deal anymore.